willi-kappler/python_intro/docs/intro04/load_and_save_data.rst

     * Print all CO2 values on the screen using a for loop.
 (How could this be done much easier?)
     * Print only the time intervals where no data are available
     * Create a new vector where the no-data values are removed.
     * Visualize the new vector.
-Anything different compared to 2.1?
+Anything different compared to the previous exercise?
       Start a new for loop block and calculate the time derivative of the time series.
 Visualize it.

 Linear Regession